prompts-studio/prompts-sol/README.md

       ✓ has a name
       ✓ has a symbol
       ✓ has an owner
-    Prompt
+      ✓ has deployment parameters: memberLimit, supply, mintFee, feeAddress Prompt
-      ✓ mints a token with end time and members
-      ✓ is an empty NFT
+      ✓ mints a token with endsAt, members, and first contribution ✓ is an empty NFT
       ✓ minter is the owner
-      ✓ has 3 members (owner + two members)
+      ✓ has initially 3 members
       ✓ owner can add a new member
-      ✓ owner can add another member
+      ✓ cannot add member if limit is reached
-      ✓ has total 5 members
+      ✓ has total 4 members
       ✓ a member can contribute
       ✓ another member can contribute
       ✓ non-members not allowed to contribute
       ✓ get all contribution URIs
-      ✓ owner can fill NFT (set tokenURI) and transfer to another address (multisig) ✓ is a filled NFT
+      ✓ owner can fill NFT (set tokenURI) and transfer to an address (possibly multisig) ✓ is a filled NFT
       ✓ filled address is the new owner
 ```